robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene19r.md

 "Sorry.
 That came out wrong."

-"So you don't  actually see me as a girl then, Celeste?"
+"So you *don't* actually see me as a girl, then, Celeste?"

 I stilled.

 "You know the answer to that—of course I do!"
 I said firmly.
 "And yes, I would hate having that... bit."
 I pushed my fist against my mouth—a thought had occurred to me.

 "So, if you hated that bit, would that mean you wanted..."